robdodson/robdodson.github.com/source/_posts/2013-11-02-image-slider-with-web-components.markdown

 <script async src="//codepen.io/assets/embed/ei.js"></script>
 <small>http://codepen.io/robdodson/pen/GusaF</small>

+In this instance we've created a div and given it the class `img-slider` so it can act as our shadow host.

-We can access the internals of the template with the `content` keyword.
+We select the template and access the internals with the `content` keyword.
 Calling `cloneNode(true)` returns a deep copy of those internals which we then append to the shadow root.

 ### Insertion Points

 At this point our `img-slider` is inside the shadow DOM but we still need to add the actual images.
-We'd like the images to come from the user, so we'll have them over from the shadow host.
+Just like the `<source>` tags nested inside of `<video>`, we'd like the images to come from the user, so we'll have to invite them over from the shadow host.

 To pull items into the shadow DOM we use the new `<content>` tag.
 The `<content>` tag uses CSS selectors to cherry-pick elements from the shadow host and project them into the shadow DOM.
-This is known as an <strong>insertion point.</strong>
+These projections are known as <strong>insertion points.</strong>

-We'll make it easy on ourselves and assume that the slider always has 4 images, that way we can select with `nth-of-type`.
+We'll make it easy on ourselves and assume that the slider always has four images, that way we can create four insertion points using `nth-of-type`.

 ```
 <template>